-Don’t be afraid to ask about the resources available to you support your success once you’ve started the coursework.
+Don’t be afraid to ask about the resources available to support your success once you’ve started the coursework.
 The depth of resources can vary from school to school, but most offer academic counseling, tutoring and a career services center.

 5 - Is this school the right fit for me?

 At the end of the day, only you can determine whether a school is the best fit for you and your goals, but an admissions advisor can definitely offer valuable insight.
-They have first-hand knowledge about students who succeed.
+They should have first-hand knowledge about students who succeed.
 After getting to know a bit more about you, your background and your goals, they can help you decide whether you would be a good fit for the college and the degree program.

 6 - How do students make college expenses affordable?

 Most colleges and universities offer financial aid to help students make tuition and other educational expenses more affordable.
 Ask about scholarships, grants, loans and other financial aid options that you may be able to take advantage of while you’re in school.
 Your admissions advisor can provide preliminary information, but you may need to speak directly with the school’s financial aid office for specific details.

 Now it’s time to get to the nuts and bolts of getting into college.
 Admission steps can vary, but most will require an application along with proof of prior education, like a school transcript or diploma.
 You’ll also want to know more about deadlines that can affect when you can begin classes and whether you’ll be eligible for financial aid.

 Image Credit: Flickr/Desi

 1. Source: Fast Facts on National Center for Education Statistics: http://nces.ed.gov/fastfacts/display.asp?id=84 (retrieved 12/1/14)